Ask the Right Questions

 Who produced the information?

 Does it matter who produces information?
 No, not really.
 The most important matter is that the information is current and appropriate.
-Of course, each clinician may have a slightly different approach and it is helpful to embrace any personal aspects of care.
+Of course, each clinician may have a slightly different approach, and it is helpful to embrace any personal aspects of care.
 Here are a few thoughts.

 The reliance on websites will become the goal of website drivers.
 The click (on blue text) button or hyperlink can be found within most text and provides swift access to more reading material.

 NHS Choices also offers a useful information resource.
-And then you can use YouTube which has masses of material, much from the USA.
-As a guide, information older than 5 years may need to be viewed cautiously, but please do not be dismissed outright.
+You can also use YouTube, which has masses of material, much from the USA.
+As a guide, information older than 5 years may need to be viewed cautiously, but please do not dismiss it outright.

 Does it contain what happens if things don’t work out?

-Fact sheets versus general information
+Fact sheets versus General Information

-Dialogue is still important
+Dialogue is Important

 In accordance with current legal views, it is important to have dialogue.
 The patient should try to ask as many questions as possible.
 Reading the information and returning to a clinical office to go through those points is better than written information alone.
 A patient should be encouraged to return to the clinic before interventions to ensure all is understood.
 I have always encouraged my patients to write down their queries to avoid forgetfulness.